jdeolive/geotools-old/spike/web/sphinx/source/examples/crslab.rst

       :start-after: // docs start display
       :end-before: // docs end display

-Notice that we are customizing the JMapFrame by adding three buttons to its toolbar.
+Notice that we are customizing the JMapFrame by adding two buttons to its toolbar.

-The mapFrame.enableTool(JMapFrame.Tool.NONE) statement requests that an empty toolbar be initially created.

 Button actions
 --------------